marcelmazon/rosicrucian-literature/en/books/the-desire-body.md

 The desire body of an animal is composed solely of matter from the four lower regions of the Desire World.
 Hence it is incapable of feeling any but the animal desires for food, shelter, and the like.
 A saint would feel the keenest remorse if he had inadvertently spoken a hasty word; the tigress remains undisturbed by any sense of wrong, though she kills daily.
 The reason is that man's desire body is composed of the matter of all the seven regions of the Desire World so that he is capable of feeling in a higher sense than the animal.

-[17]

-PART II

-ORIGIN AND DEVELOPMENT OF MAN'S DESIRE BODY
+<h2 id="part-2">PART II: ORIGIN AND DEVELOPMENT OF MAN'S DESIRE BODY</h2>
-[18]

-CHAPTER I

-THROUGH THE SEPTENARY PERIODS
+### <h3 id="part-2-chapter-1">CHAPTER I: THROUGH THE SEPTENARY PERIODS</h3>

 The evolutionary scheme is carried through five Worlds in seven great Periods of Manifestation, during which the Virgin Spirit, or evolving life, becomes first man--then, a God.

 In the Rosicrucian terminology, the names of the seven Periods are as follows:

 The Saturn Period
 The Sun Period
 The Moon Period
 The Earth Period
 The Jupiter Period
 The Venus Period
 The Vulcan Period

 The three first mentioned periods (the Saturn, Sun, and Moon Periods) have been passed through.
 We are now in the fourth, or Earth Period.
 When this Earth Period of our Globe has been completed, we and it shall pass in turn through the Jupiter, Venus, and Vulcan conditions before the great septenary Day of Manifestation comes to an end, when all that now is will once more be merged in the Absolute for a period of rest and assimilation of the fruits of our evolution, to re-emerge for further and higher development of another Great Day.

-[19]

 The three and one-half Periods already behind us have been spent in gaining our present vehicles and consciousness.
 The remaining three and one-half Periods will be devoted to perfecting these different vehicles and expanding our consciousness into something akin to omniscience.

 We have seen that man is a very complex organism, consisting of:

 The Dense Body, which is his tool in action.
 The Vital Body, a medium of "vitality" which makes action possible.
 The Desire Body, whence comes Desire and compels action.
 The Mind, a brake on impulse, giving purpose to action.
 The Ego, which acts and gathers experience from action.
 The Human Spirit and the desire body commenced to evolve in the Moon Period and are therefore the special wards of the Holy Spirit.

 From the Study of The Cosmo-Conception we learn that our desire body was generated in the Moon Period.
 If you wish to obtain a mental picture of the way things looked then, take an illustration of the fetus as shown in any book on anatomy.
 There are three principle parts: the placenta, which is filled with the maternal blood, the umbilical cord, which carries this vital stream, and the fetus, which is nourished from embryo to maturity thereby.
 Fancy now, in that far-off time, the firmament as one immense placenta from which there depended billions of umbilical cords, each with its fetal appendage.
 Through the whole human family, then in the making, circulated the one universal essence of desire and emotion, generating in all the impulses to action which are now manifest in every phase of the world's work.
 These umbilical cords and fetal appendages were molded from the moist desire stuff by the emotions of the Lunar Angels, while the fiery desire currents which were endeavoring to stir the latent life in mankind, then in the making, were generated by the fiery martial Lucifer Spirits.
 The color of that first slow vibration which they set in motion in that emotional desire stuff was red.